lachrist/aran/README.md

   A boolean indicating whether aran should keep an array of nodes indexed by serial number.
   A truthy options will result in a faster execution of `aran.node`.
 * `options.sandbox :: boolean`, default `false`:
-  A boolean indicating whether the user will provide a custom `GLOBAl` property to the advice to serve as [global object](https://developer.mozilla.org/en-US/docs/Glossary/Global_object) for the instrumented code.
+  A boolean indicating whether the user will provide a custom `GLOBAL` property to the advice to serve as [global object](https://developer.mozilla.org/en-US/docs/Glossary/Global_object) for the instrumented code.
   If this options is truthy, code weaved without parent will contain a [with statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with) whose environment object is a [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
   This proxy will also solve a transparency breakage by restoring identifiers sanitized by Aran.
   This is expected to produce noticeable performance overhead.